cocos/cocos-docs/en/asset/cache-manager.md

 ### Uploading resources to a remote server

-If you need to upload resources to a remote server, please configure the Asset Bundle where the resources are located as a remote bundle.
-Next, let's take the WeChat mini-game as an example and look at the specific steps.
+To upload resources to a remote server, please configure the Asset Bundle where the resources are located as a remote bundle.
+Next, taking the WeChat mini-game as an example, and look at the specific steps.

-1. Reasonably allocate resources, configure the resource folder that needs to be managed modularly as Asset Bundles, and check **Is Remote Bundle**, for details, please refer to the document [Configure Asset Bundle](./bundle.md#configuration).
+1. Reasonably allocate resources, configure the resource folder that needs to be managed modularly as Asset Bundles, and check **Is Remote Bundle**.
+For additional details, please refer to the [Configure Asset Bundle](./bundle.md#configuration) documentation.

     ![bundle_is_remote](./cache-manager/remote-bundle.png)